dmidlo/histdata.com-tools/docs/reconstruction-release-candidate.md

    includes the SHA-256 of the canonical manifest bytes.

-The freeze fails if the working tree is dirty, the package version differs from the installed API, the registry is stale, any strong reference differs, the holdout graph points to another manifest, a root overlaps, or a gate is missing.
+The freeze fails if the working tree is dirty, the package version differs from the installed API, the registry is stale, an artifact kind or strong reference differs, the campaign catalog is incomplete or exceeds the cutoff, the holdout graph points to another manifest, a root overlaps, or a gate is missing.